KristopherMyers/StudentResumeManagement/README.md

 for the purposes of sending that information to the employer.

 # Requirements
+Using information from Dr. Raj, I created these four requirements for the project 	The solution must allow students to enter various types of information into a database 	In doing so, a comprehensive database of student’s work-related skills will be created 	Search tools that allow searching through the database will need to be implemented 	And then it should be possible to generate reports using student information

 # The Database
 So essentialy, the project involved the development of various frontends for a database looking like this: